dylanaraps/pure-bash-bible/README.md

 read_sleep 30
 ```

-## Check if a program is in the user's PATH.
+## Check if a program is in the user's PATH

 ```shell
 # There are 3 ways to do this and you can use either of